syncfusion-content/wpf-docs/wpf/NETcore-project.md

 # .NET core support

-This section explains how to create the project in .NETcore application.
+This section explains how to create the project in .NET core application.

 ## Create .NET core project